 Kevin Owens is co-founder and CEO of Select, Ltd., a brand marketing agency with offices in Burlington, Boston and Taiwan.
 He is also a partner in a commercial real estate venture focused on buying and renovating historic buildings in downtown Burlington, and serves on the board of the Greater Burlington Industrial Corporation.
 Originally from Boston, Kevin has lived in Vermont since attending the University of Vermont, graduating in 1987 with degrees in Economics and Political Science.
 He resides in Shelburne with his wife Kris and three daughters.
 While not working, he can be found enjoying the lake and mountains with his family, riding his bike, traveling, and playing golf or hockey.

-Michael Schirling is the Executive Director of BTV Ignite, the alliance intended to leverage the city’s high-speed internet infrastructure to boost the local economy.
+Michael Schirling previously served as the Executive Director of BTV Ignite, the alliance intended to leverage the city’s high-speed internet infrastructure to boost the local economy.
 Schirling is a Vermont native and he previously served as Burlington’s Chief of Police.

 Jeff Schulman has worked in the Athletic Department at the University of Vermont since 1993.
 He currently serves as the Senior Associate Director of Athletics where he has the primary responsibility for the department’s financial operations including budget development, management, and control as well as coordination of all capital facility projects.
 He also assists in the department’s fundraising efforts and in the supervision of the university’s varsity sport programs.
 In addition to his UVM responsibilities, Jeff worked at both the 1996 Atlanta and 2000 Sydney Summer Olympic Games and has also served as the overall team manager of the United States delegation for the 18th Maccabiah Games in Israel.
 Jeff has both a B.A. and M. Ed. from UVM.
 As an undergraduate, he was a four-year letter-winning defenseman on the men’s hockey team and was a 1989 draft pick of the NHL’s Boston Bruins.
 Jeff is active in the greater Burlington community serving as a member of the Burlington Airport Commission, as well as a variety of roles with youth sports organizations in the area.
 Jeff lives in the South End of Burlington with his wife, Deb Lichtenfeld, and their three children, Theodore, Gaby, and Mara.